yunpengn/InterviewCracker/KnowledgeBase/Redis.md

 - Short answer: in the event of partial failure, you need at least 3 master nodes to agree on majority.
 - Long answer: Redis Cluster uses `PING/PONG` to detect failures.
 When node `A` sends `PING` to node `B` but did not receive the response of `PONG`, `A` will believe `B` has gone offline.
 When majority (more than half) of the master nodes believe a certain node is offline, that node will be removed from the cluster (and its slave will be promoted).
 If there are only 2 master nodes and the link between them breaks, they will both believe the other goes offline (and everything becomes a mess).

+## How doees Redis Cluster work?

+- Unlike ZooKeeper or etcd, Redis Cluster does not need an extra centralized party to coordinate and maintain cluster information.
+Nodes inside a Redis Cluster uses the gossip protocol to monitor the health of each other.
+- Unlike other data stores which often use consistent hashing for data partitioning, Redis Cluster uses a unique hash slot approach which always divides the key space into 16384 slots.
+Then, the nodes only have ownership on some of the slots.